Federal appeals court refuses to reinstate Trump travel ban

 The states said Trump’s travel ban harmed individuals, businesses and universities.
 Citing Trump’s campaign promise to stop Muslims from entering the U.S., they said the ban unconstitutionally blocked entry to people based on religion.

-The appeals court sided with the states on every issue save one: the argument that the lower court’s temporary restraining order could not be appealed.
+The appeals court sided with the administration on just one issue: the argument that the lower court’s temporary restraining order could not be appealed.
 While under 9th Circuit precedent such orders are not typically reviewable, the panel ruled that due to the intense public interest at stake and the uncertainty of how long it would take to obtain a further ruling from the lower court, it was appropriate to consider the federal government’s appeal.

 Josh Blackman, a professor at South Texas College of Law in Houston, said the “million-dollar question” is whether the Trump administration would appeal to the Supreme Court.